0xnomy/sem4-assignment/README.md

 - **Artificial Intelligence**
 - **Theory of Data Science**

-These are unstructured, you can find material for some and some might be missing as I attempted most of them either on Kaggle or on Goolge Colab
+These are unstructured, you can find material for some and some might be missing as I attempted most of them either on Kaggle or on Colab

 https://www.kaggle.com/naumanalimurad